mpv-player/mpv/DOCS/man/input.rst

 command.

 ``<command>`` is the command itself.
-It consists of the command name and multiple (or none) commands, all separated by whitespace.
+It consists of the command name and multiple (or none) arguments, all separated by whitespace.
 String arguments need to be quoted with ``"``.
 Details see ``Flat command syntax``.

 You can bind multiple commands to one key.
 For example: